saultcollege/shell-basics/README.md

 /Users/ali/Documents
 ```

 And here as an example that combines the `~` and `..` symbols to change to the parent directory of the user's home directory.
-(The `..` symbol does not need to be at the beginning of a path.)
+(The `..` symbol does not need to be at the beginning of a path.
+You can read this path as "start at the user's home directory, then move one directory up from there".)

 ```bash
 > cd ~/..